ContentFlows/Documentation

 You must be an admin of the Facebook Page

-Instagram: this account is not a Business or Creator account
+Instagram: not a Business or Creator account

 Instagram: account not linked to a Facebook Page